snitko/string_parser/README.txt

-StringParser is a simple ruby library for the most common cases or parsing the string, like converting all urls to links and images, escaping tags and breaking too long words.
+StringParser is a simple ruby library for the most common cases of string parsing, like converting all urls to links and images, escaping tags and breaking too long words.

 == USAGE

+  First, don't forget to require 'string_parser' wherever you're planning to use it, because I removed require statement from init.rb.

-  Block notation:
+  Then, use block notation:

     parser = StringParser.new("<b>Hello, <script></script><i>world!</b>") do |p|
       p.close_tags.html_escape(:except => %w(b i))